-Universeum, Science festival, Gothenburg 14 April 2016.
-Recycling Objects, projected cartographic score, recycled objects, and and sounding table.
+Gothenburg, Universeum Science festival 14 April 2016.
+Performed Recycling Objects, projected cartographic score, recycled objects, and sounding table.
+Performed by Adam Bohman and Hardi Kurda

 Recycling Objects (“RO”) consists of the design of a new score based on a cartographic method.
 A composition of recycled objects, this score method begins with a geographical position and an interactive public meeting.
 The project seeks answers to how people, environment, and art can work together to create a wider understanding of each other that together creates other compositions.